 Since 2005, 210 outstanding students have completed the Howard Aronson Metro Scholar program.

 Included in the Howard Aronson Metro Scholars Program:

-- Understanding about how a regional theater really works.
+- Insight into how a regional theater really works.

-- The First Day—The kickoff in September includes an orientation, theater exercises and an in-depth tour of the Two River Theater.
+- The First Day—the kickoff in the Fall includes an orientation, theater exercises and a tour of the Two River Theater.

-- Saturday workshops led by TRT staff and guest artists, exploring various aspects of professional theater.
+- Monthly workshops or projects led by TRT staff and guest artists, exploring various aspects of professional theater.

-- A “coffee talk” after each production, where students and TRT staff share their feedback on the show.
-(Coffee talks immediately follow each Saturday workshop.)
+- “Coffee Talks” after each production, where students and TRT staff share their feedback on the show.

-- The Last Day—an entire day of workshops, master classes and exercises, run by teaching artists and TRT staff.
+- The Last Day—an entire day of workshops and exercises, run by teaching artists and TRT staff.

 - Theater career counseling – Education staff, including Director of Education Kate Cordaro and Education Manager Briana Butler, will become a resource for you and will help answer the questions you may have about colleges, career options and concerns.